fabaff/fsl-test-bench/docs/installation/local-setup.rst

     $ git clone git://github.com/fabaff/fsl-test-bench.git

-The file ``fsl-test-bench/local-setup.yml`` contains variables section for the virtual machine and the used virtal network.
+The file ``variables/local.yml`` contains variables for the virtual machine and the used virtal network.
 Modify the variables as you need.
 Especially when you detect a collision of the IP range with your local setup.
 If you have a host system with a lot of memory, increasing the amount of RAM assigned to the virtual machine is a good idea.